Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 10–12 inches (25–30 cm)

-The Dutch Smoushond is a small terrier breed with an endearingly scruffy appearance and a big heart.
-This charming and relatively rare breed is characterized by its rough, wiry coat, expressive eyes, and a distinctive, bushy mustache and beard that give it a unique and lovable look.
+The Dutch Smoushond is a small Terrier with an endearingly scruffy appearance and a big heart.
+This charming and relatively rare canine is characterized by their rough, wiry coat, expressive eyes, and distinctive, bushy mustache and beard.

-Bred in the Netherlands as a farm and pest control dog, the Dutch Smoushond is known for its tenacity and fearlessness when it comes to chasing and catching rodents.
-Despite its small size, this breed has a bold and confident personality, making it an excellent watchdog and a loyal, affectionate companion.
+Bred in the Netherlands as a farm and pest control dog, the Dutch Smoushond is fearless when chasing and catching rodents.
+Despite their small size, they have a bold and confident personality.
+They make excellent watchdogs and affectionate pets.

 12. Bouvier des Flandres